ha36ad/Rust-Shell-CodeCrafters/README.md

 # Rust Shell (rsh)

-A feature-rich command-line shell implementation written in Rust, providing a modern alternative to traditional shells with advanced tab completion, pipeline support, and file redirection capabilities.
+A feature-rich command-line shell implementation written in Rust.
 This was for the CodeCrafters Build your Own Shell Challenge.

 ## Features